Ronald Acuña Jr. Player Props: Braves vs. Marlins

 - The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in the league.

-- The Marlins have the 17th-ranked team ERA among all league pitching staffs (4.48).
+- The Marlins have a 4.53 team ERA that ranks 20th among all league pitching staffs.

-- Alcantara (1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched) makes the start for the Marlins, his sixth of the season.
+- Garrett gets the start for the Marlins, his fifth of the season.
+He is 1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander tossed 5 2/3 innings against the Atlanta Braves, giving up two earned runs while surrendering four hits.
+- In his last appearance on Thursday, the left-hander went three scoreless innings against the Atlanta Braves while surrendering one hit.

+- In five games this season, the 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings.
+Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.